Financial help when you have a lung condition

 • you rely on carelines and wellbeing alarms

-• you have a chronic, severe or terminal health condition
+• you have a chronic, severe or life-limiting health condition

-• your home needs to be kept warm because of your condition
+• your home needs to be kept warm because of your health condition

-• you're over the age of 75 and have no household support
+• you're over 75 years old and have no household support

 • you rely on electric medical equipment at home, such as ventilators and stair lifts.